superflexible/TGPuttyLib/README.md

 The library is now available for Windows and Linux.
 A MacOS adaptations will follow very soon.

-The compiled DLL can be found in the Win32/Win64/Linux (Compiled Libs) folders.
+The compiled libraries can be found in the Win32/Win64/Linux (Compiled Libs) folders.
 There is no difference between a Debug and Release version.

 Compiled demos can be found in the Releases section, and on the project web site.